shawnsmithdev/ddbmap/README.md

 It is not complete.
 Until a commit is tagged, the API may be broken or changed for any reason without notice.

-It depends on AWS Go SDK v2 and `golang.org/x/sync/errgroup`
+It currently depends on AWS Go SDK v2 (preview 4) and `golang.org/x/sync/errgroup`

 # Motivation
 The AWS Go SDK is fairly low level.
 It acts as a kind of wrapper around the AWS REST API.